vecna/mobilizon-poster/README.md

 ### bin/poster

-this is the tool that post events in mobilizone
+this is the tool that post events in mobilizon

 ### bin/postEvent